Illinois Eviction Process: Step-by-Step Guide (2026)

 What is the Early Resolution Program?

 The ERP is a court-mandated mediation program designed to resolve eviction disputes before trial.
 Both landlord and tenant attend a counseling appointment where mediators try to help you reach an agreement.
+Participation is "voluntary" — but you must attend the meeting even if you don't want to settle.

 What Happens at ERP?